Kong/docs.konghq.com/app/gateway-oss/2.5.x/getting-started/adding-consumers.md

   --data "username=Jason"
 ```

-You should see a response similar to the one below:
+You can see a response similar to the one below:

 ```http
 HTTP/1.1 201 Created